deis/deis/docs/installing_deis/aws.rst

     {
         "ParameterKey":     "ELBScheme",
         "ParameterValue":   "internal"
+    },
+    {
+        "ParameterKey":     "RootVolumeSize",
+        "ParameterValue":   "100"
+    },
+    {
+        "ParameterKey":     "DockerVolumeSize",
+        "ParameterValue":   "1000"
+    },
+    {
+        "ParameterKey":     "EtcdVolumeSize",
+        "ParameterValue":   "5"
     }

 The only entry in cloudformation.json required to launch your cluster is `KeyPair`, which is already filled out.
 The defaults will be applied for the other settings.
+The default values are defined in deis.template.json.

 If updated with update-ec2-cluster.sh, the InstanceType will only impact newly deployed instances (`#1758`_).